ai/transition-events/README.md

 ## $.fn.afterTransition

-Plugin has additional `$.fn.afterTransition` function to execute callback after transition end `delay + (durationPart * duration)`.
-If browser doesn’t have CSS Transition support, callbacks will be called immediately (because there is no animation).
+Plugin has `$.fn.afterTransition` function to execute callback after transition end `delay + (durationPart * duration)`.
+If browser doesn’t have CSS Transitions support, callbacks will be called immediately (because there will be no animation).

 Main difference with `$.fn.transitionEnd` is that this method executes callback only once, `$.fn.transitionEnd` will add callback for all future transitions.
+Also this function doesn’t check, that transition is really finished (it can be canceled in the middle) and it doesn’t really synchronized with transition.

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.

-Note, that function doesn’t check, that transition is really finished (it can be canceled in the middle) and it doesn’t really synchronized with transition.

 ## Event object